georgeslabreche/ccsdsmo-malc/docs/mal_api.md

 ### MAL message reception

 The `mal_endpoint_recv_message` function allows to receive a message on the end-point.
 This function blocks until receiving a message.
+The destroying of the message is then the responsability of the caller of `mal_endpoint_recv_message` function.

 Declaration: